-Your Ranz Law bicycle accident attorney team will oversee your bills and help you get insurance benefits from the at-fault driver’s PIP insurance, your PIP insurance, and your health insurance, in addition to negotiating a fair settlement for you.
+Your Ranz Law bicycle accident legal team will oversee your bills and help you get benefits from the at-fault driver’s PIP insurance, your PIP insurance, and your health insurance, in addition to negotiating a fair settlement for you.
 We manage these and many other important details so you can focus on getting better.

 Q. How Much Do I Have to Pay in Upfront Attorney Fees?

 A. You pay nothing until you receive a settlement.
 Your bicycle accident attorney fee will be a percentage of your insurance settlement.

 Q. What Should A Bicyclist Do If Hit by a Vehicle?

 A. If you are hit by a vehicle while riding your bicycle, do the following to protect your health and rights.

 - If able, get out of the road to a safe area